Xalab/recognizer/README.md

 ### How to use

 ```
-First in main window choose your Vosk model (https://alphacephei.com/vosk/models).
+First, in the main window, select your Vosk model (https://alphacephei.com/vosk/models).
-After this you have to find recognition.py file, by clicking on button "Find recognition.py"
+After that, you need to find the recognition.py file by clicking on the "Find recognition.py" button.
-And also you can choose directory to output file.
+You can also select a directory to output a file with recognized text.
-Press "Recognize" and wait until your model loaded.
+Click "Recognize" and wait for your model to load.
-Thats all.
+That's all.
 ```

 ## License